3 Benefits of High-Risk Screening and Genetic Counseling

 1. How you can identify all high-risk patients

-By using a simple tool that patients of all ages can complete on their own without disrupting workflow, you can identify all your high-risk patients.
+By using a simple tool that patients of all ages can complete on their own without disrupting workflow, you can identify all of your high-risk patients.

 For example, OSF Healthcare implemented a cloud-based software solution that streamlined the risk evaluation process and automated the analysis of the patient’s risk using the latest recommended guidelines.